mssgill/hscSphinx/database/stored_function.rst

      - same as argument data type
      - the quantile of all input values

-   * - weighted_mean(values, q-value or array of q-values)
+   * - weighted_mean(values, weight_values)
-     - numeric
+     - set of double precision
-     - same as argument data type
+     - double precision
      - the weighted mean of all input values

    * - mean